JohannFaustVIII/SpringCloudPlayground/NOTES.md

 Storage Class provides persistent volumes dynamically when PVC claims it.
 It dynamically creates (or provides) a persistent volume when a claim is made.

+## What is StatefulSet?

+StatefulSet is a way to deploy stateful applications, like database or other application that stores data to keep its state.
+Deployment is used for stateless application, and StatefulSet is for stateful applications, because replicating pods is more difficult in this case.

+For stateful application, replica pods are not identical, as there is pod identity.
+First pod is a master pod and is the only one handling write requests, other pods are only for read requests.
+Pods are created in order, and only if the previous pod is created and running.
+Pod state is kept and reattached to recreated pod if crashed (and it is important to use remote storage for it, as pod can be recreated on another node).
+Deleting pods is done in reverse order, starting from the last one.
+That causes that each pod has two endpoints, first for load balancing shared between all pods, and individual service name for each pod.
+StatefulSet pod has fixed ordered name: $(statefulset-name)-$(number).